-- Legal requirements, specifically including grant sign offs by Internal Audit. - Industry good practice and sector trends. - Outcomes of prior Internal Audit reviews, for example all 2021/22 higher risk exceptions will be followed up during 2022/23. - Consultation with the Council's senior management, including the Chief Executive, Directors, including the Director of Finance and Section 151 Officer, Chair of the Audit Committee and External Audit.
+- The risk exposure of the Council and is aligned to the strategic risk register. - Legal requirements, specifically including grant sign offs by Internal Audit. - Industry good practice and sector trends. - Outcomes of prior Internal Audit reviews, for example all 2022/23 higher risk exceptions will be followed up during 2023/24. - Consultation with the Council's senior management, including the Chief Executive, Directors, including the Director of Finance and Section 151 Officer, Chair of the Audit Committee and External Audit.

-Primarily the Plan is risk based although a number of fundamental areas, for example key financial processes such as Payroll, Accounts Payable and Receivable, are reviewed every year.
+Primarily the Plan is risk based although a number of fundamental areas, for example key financial processes such as Payroll, Accounts Payable and Receivable, are reviewed frequently.
 Indicative links to the current Corporate Plan are also identified in the list of proposed audits.
 During the scoping stage of each review links between the area under review and their contribution to individual corporate priorities will be considered for coverage in fieldwork.